Firefighters' Day, which is celebrated every second Saturday of August, is the Pincourt annual celebration since 1980.

 The following kiosks will be on site to serve you (cash only):

 Mobile hot dog

 Cotton candy (sold by the Pincourt and Notre-Dame-de-l'Ïle-Perrot Firemen's Association)

 Canned water (sold by the Pincourt and Notre-Dame-de-l'Ïle-Perrot Firemen's Association)

 Beer (sold by the Pincourt and Notre-Dame-de-l'Ïle-Perrot Firemen's Association)

 Corn will also be offered free of charge, courtesy of :

 To limit traffic on the streets, the Town of Pincourt strongly recommends the use of public transportation.

-- Faubourg de l'Île: take the bus to go to the park (every 10 minutes)
+At Faubourg de l'Île: take the shuttle (free) or the bus ($) to go to the park (every 10 minutes)

 Created in 1980 by the Pincourt Firefighters Association at the initiative of Michel Bernier, former director of the Emergency and Fire Prevention Department, Firemen’s Day is Pincourt’s big annual family event.